 Former name of the Bodleian digital research data archive superseded by ORA-Data.

 A database is a structured set of data, accessed via a database management system.
 For example, personal data might be organised and labelled as ‘Given name,’ ‘Family name,’ ‘Date of Birth,’ ‘colour of eyes’ and so on.
 The data can then be queried to answer questions such as, “how many people within a particular set have blue eyes?”
 There are various different types of database, providing different ways of structuring information.
 The most common type is a relational database, which expresses both the properties of, and the relationships between, different instances of particular objects.
-Microsoft Access, MySQL, or Oxford’s Online Research Database Service (ORDS) are examples of relational database management systems.
+Microsoft Access and MySQL are examples of relational database management systems.
 XML databases, such as eXist, are designed to work with information that has been ‘tagged’ with XML (see XML).
 ‘Document-orientated’ (or ‘noSQL’) databases are flexible databases in which the elements of a particular object are not required to be consistent.
 MongoDB is an example of a document-orientated database.

 A general term often used to describe a collection of research data.
 A digital dataset might comprise a single element such as a spreadsheet of numerical data; it could equally comprise a collection of related elements such as spreadsheets, images or the readings on a particular day from a scientific instrument or a mixture of these.
 See also data package.